JasonTrue/JasonTrue/README.md

 ### Hi there 👋

 For most of the last 5 years, I've been working on an industrial telemetry system for factory lines at [IndustrialML](https://www.industrialml.com/).
-I mainly do this work in Elixir, and so far most of the code is proprietary, so you'll mainly see quick & dirty hacks and experiments here unless you have the same private repository access that I do.
+I mainly did this work in Elixir, and most of the code is proprietary, so you'll mainly see quick & dirty hacks and experiments here unless you have the same private repository access that I do.